linto-ai/linto-studio-plugins/README.md

 gst-launch-1.0 -v filesrc location=./fr.mp3 ! decodebin ! audioconvert ! audioresample ! avenc_aac ! flvmux ! rtmpsink location=rtmp://localhost:1935/live/STREAM_NAME
 ```

+**The streaming URL is the one provided by the session API.**

-You should now see the transcriptions appearing in real time.
+You should now see the transcriptions appearing in real time in the log and they are now accessible in the broker.

 ## Routes

 Once the service is launched, several routes are accessible:

-### Frontend
-- http://localhost/frontend/admin.html -> The frontend URL allows viewing of the sessions and receiving transcriptions.
-- http://localhost/frontend/user.html -> This frontend URL is similar to the admin one but only allows viewing a single session.
-The URL for this view is generated from the admin view.

 ### Session API

-- http://localhost/sessionapi/api-docs/ -> This route allows access to the Swagger interface for configuring sessions.
+- http://localhost:8002/api-docs/ -> This route allows access to the Swagger interface for configuring sessions.

 ## Structure

 The project structure includes the following modules:
-- `front-end`: a front-end application to use sessions, download transcripts and consume live closed-captions
-- `session-manager`: an API to manage transcription sessions, also serves a front-end using Swagger client (Open API spec)
+- `Session-API`: an API to manage transcription sessions, also serves a front-end using Swagger client (Open API spec)
-- `transcriber`: a transcription service (streaming endpoint & relay to ASR services)
+- `Transcriber`: a transcription service (streaming endpoint & relay to ASR services)
-- `scheduler`: a scheduling service that bridges the transcribers & subtitle-delivery with session manager, database, and message broker
+- `Scheduler`: a scheduling service that bridges the transcribers & subtitle-delivery with session manager, database, and message broker
-- `subtitle-delivery`: linguistic components used to generate and serve subtitles (Websocket API) or downloadble transcripts (HTTP API for multiple formats including VTT, SRT, TXT, Docx)
 - The `lib` folder contains generic tooling for the project as a whole and is treated as another Node.js package.
 It is required from the modules using the package.json local file API.
 This allows the modules to access the tools provided by the `lib` package and use them in their implementation.

 See `doc` folder (developer informations) or specific READMEs within modules folders for more infos.